 Mary Ann Sieghart leads a portfolio life.
 She makes programmes for BBC Radio 4 and is a Visiting Professor at King’s College London.
 She spent 2018-19 as a Visiting Fellow of All Souls College, Oxford, where she researched her book, The Authority Gap, on why women are taken less seriously than men.
+She is Chair of the judges for the Women’s Prize for Fiction 2022.

 She spent 19 years as Assistant Editor of The Times, including as Acting Editor of the Monday edition, Op-Ed Editor, Arts Editor, Chief Political Leader-Writer and political and social affairs columnist both on the Op-Ed page and in Times2.